Spring 2022 Fellowship Program

 - Interest in taking this experience back to your campus or to your next job.

-The Fellowship will run for twelve to sixteen weeks depending on position needs and applicant availability.
-Fellowships will have start dates In February and March, and will run until May depending on position and availability.
-Fellows will receive a stipend of $3,500 for their term.
+The Fellowship will run for thirteen weeks depending on position needs and applicant availability.
+Fellowships will have start dates In January, and will run until April depending on position and availability.
+Some fully remote and part time opportunities are available.
+Please list in your cover letter or email application whether you would like to be considered for a part time or remote Fellowship.
+Fellows will receive a stipend of $3,500 for their term (Negotiable with part time Fellowships).
 Applicants should submit a cover letter, resume, and two references.
 Please specify your Fellowship(s) of interest.
-This Fellowship is ideal for a recent graduate or a college student taking a gap year.
-Send your cover letter and resume before February 19th 2021 to Henry Schunk at email@example.com with your name and Fellowship Application in the subject line.
+This Fellowship is ideal for a recent graduate or a college student taking a gap semester or year.
+Send your cover letter and resume before January 10th 2022 to Henry Schunk at firstname.lastname@example.org with your name and Fellowship Application in the subject line.